nfoert/open-scouting-utils/season-fields-generator/README.md

 - [x] Add the ability to save files
 - [x] Add the ability to create a new file and specify the save location
 - [x] Be able to add new top level fields or sections
-- [ ] Be able to create new file sections
+- [x] Be able to create new file sections
+- [ ] Fix issues where running off of data in memory doesn't always work